ibrahimkad/learing_journey/read01.md

 # Markdown
-* Markdown is easy way to style your website with simple command and without programmming background.You can add image easily *
+* Markdown is easy way to style your website with simple command and without programmming background.You can add table easily *

-## examples
+## example

 Bold | Italic
 ---- | ------